gvwilson/thirdbit/src/fiction/cloudherd/index.md

 each waterfall throwing spray into the air for rainbows to dance on as it splashed its way down to a larger pool below.

-"Help me!" the *tralpa* shouted again.
+"Help me!"
+Yangyal shouted again.
 One glance was enough to tell Noxy what had happened.
 Someone had laid a log across the stream to connect one side of the path with the other.
 The *tralpa* must have been halfway across it when one end slipped and rolled away,